Cyber Monday 2018 Newegg sale going on now: $750 Lenovo Flex 5, $400 Samsung 55-inch TV and more

 Samsung NU6900 55-inch 4K Smart UHD TV for $398 ($202 off)

 A decent entry-level 4K TV for a decent discount.
 Too big for you?
-There's also a 50-inch version for $328 and a 43-inch Samsung for $278.
+There's also a 50-inch version for $328 (out of stock as of Sunday, Nov.
+25) and a 43-inch Samsung for $278.

 Black Friday 2018 deals in each category

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 12:06 p.m.
-PT.